Stickelberger elements and Kolyvagin systems: Abstract

 \section{Abstract}

-In this paper we construct (many) Kolyvagin systems out of Stickelberger elements, utilizing ideas borrowed from our previous work on Kolyvagin systems of Stark elements.
-We show how to apply this construction to prove results on the \emph{odd} parts of the ideal class groups of CM fields which are abelian over a totally real field, and deduce the main conjecture of Iwasawa theory for totally real fields (for totally odd characters).
-Although the main results of this paper has already been established by Wiles, our approach provides another example (which slightly differs from the case of Stark elements) on how to study \emph{Kolyvagin systems of core rank $r>1$} (in the sense of Mazur and Rubin).
-The analogous (and in some sense complementary) results for \emph{even} parts of the ideal class groups and main conjectures for totally even characters of totally real number fields have been previously obtained by the author using similar ideas.
+In this paper, we construct (many) Kolyvagin systems out of Stickelberger elements utilizing ideas borrowed from our previous work on Kolyvagin systems of Rubin-Stark elements.
+The applications of our approach are two-fold: First, \emph{assuming Brumer's conjecture}, we prove results on the \emph{odd} parts of the ideal class groups of CM fields which are abelian over a totally real field, and deduce Iwasawa's main conjecture for totally real fields (for totally odd characters).
+Although this portion of our results have already been established by Wiles unconditionally (and refined by Kurihara using an Euler system argument, when Wiles' work is assumed), the approach here fits well in the general framework the author has developed elsewhere to understand Euler / Kolyvagin system machinery when the \emph{core Selmer rank} is $r>1$ (in the sense of Mazur and Rubin).
+As our second application, we establish a rather curious link between the Stickelberger elements and Rubin-Stark elements by using the main constructions of this article hand in hand with the `rigidity' of the collection of Kolyvagin systems proved by Mazur, Rubin and the author.